-The set covering problem has many applications.
-Two are listed here.
+The set cover problem has many applications.
+Here two are:

-- There are n files $S_1$ , ..., $S_n$ , and there are m requests for information.
+- There are n files S_1, \ldots, S_n , and there are m requests for information.
 Each unit of information is stored in at least one file.
-Find a subset of the files of minimum cardinality such that searching these will retrieve all the requested information. - An airline has m flights $x_1, ..., x_m$ .
-These flights can be combined into "flight legs" $S_1, ..., S_n$ such that the same crew can service all the flights in leg $S_j$ .
+Find a subset of the files of minimum cardinality such that searching these will retrieve all the requested information. - An airline has m flights x_1, \ldots, x_m .
+These flights can be combined into "flight legs" $S_1, ..., S_n$ such that the same crew can service all the flights in leg S{i} .
 Find the minimum number of crews required to service all flights.
 Note that the number of flight legs may be much larger than the number of crews.